Board of Nursing

 (c) Submit a copy of a marriage certificate, divorce decree, Social Security card, or court order to change the applicant's name, if the applicant's name is changed after the original application is filed;

-taking the examination, abide by and cooperate with security procedures adopted
+(d) While taking the examination, abide by and cooperate with security procedures adopted by the board; and

-(e) Apply to take and pass the National Council Licensure Examination; and
+Apply to take and pass the National Council Licensure Examination[

 (2) An application for licensure shall be valid for a period of one (1) year from the date the application is filed with the board office or until the board receives the results of the examination or until the provisional license expires, whichever comes first.